ethereum/EIPs/SIPS/sip-65.md

   - And the protocol upgrades `ExchangeRates` contract or a Chainlink `Aggregator` is replaced for a price
     - And there is no previous rates for `sETH`
       - Then the exchange will continue, persisting the current rate
+- Given ExchangeRates returns 0 for the `sETH` rate
+  - When a user attempts to exchange `sUSD` for `sETH`
+    - Then it fails with divide by 0 error from ExchangeRates.effectiveValue (as is current)
+  - When a user attempts to exchange `sETH` for `sUSD`
+    - Then it suspends the `sETH` synth as the `0` rate trips the circuit breaker

 ### Configurable Values (Via SCCP)

 <!--Please list all values configurable via SCCP under this implementation.-->

-- `priceDeviationThreshold` the absolute % amount that a price must deviate (from it's last exchange) to trigger the suspension.
+- `priceDeviationThresholdFactor` the factor from which that price must deviate (from it's last exchange) to trigger the suspension (stored with 18 decimals).
+For example, a factor `3` (stored as `3e18`) would mean that with an last exchange rate of `100` and a new rate of `300` or greater, or a new rate of `33.3` (recurring) and lower, would cause suspension.

 ## Copyright